johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 ## Function Definitions and Headers

 An ability file will always define one of two functions: `run()` or `modify()`, but the parameters of the function may be one of several possibilities depending on the type of ability.
 An ability file may never define both functions.
-Within the both the `run()` and `modify()` functions, a global `statblock` object will be defined that is a reference to the statblock of the character that has used the ability.
+Within the both the `run()` and `modify()` functions, as well as the possible `validate()` function, a global `statblock` object will be defined that is a reference to the statblock of the character that has used the ability.

 ### run()